leangjia/blender_docs/manual/compositing/types/filter/defocus.rst

    It simulates the aperture *f* of a real lens' iris, without modifying the luminosity of the picture.
    The default value 128 is assumed to be infinity: everything is in perfect focus.
 Half the value will double the amount of blur.
-   This button is deactivated, if *No Z-buffer* is enabled.
+   This slider is deactivated, if *No Z-buffer* is enabled.
 Max Blur
    This value limits the amount of blur by setting a maximum blur radius.
    Could be used to optimize the performance.